landiisotta/redundancy_transformers/README.md

 (although we include the early stopping with patience 5 to avoid overfitting).

 ## Dataset loading
-The module `datasets/n2c2_datasets/n2c2_datasets` prepares the input Dataset object for fine-tuning the pretrained BERT model (i.e., ClinicalBERT) on the MLM and NSP tasks.
+The module `datasets/n2c2_datasets/n2c2_datasets` prepares the input Dataset objects.
+Several configurations are implemented, according to the needed  task.
 It was implemented based on the [`huggingface` guide](https://huggingface.co/docs/datasets/add_dataset.html).

-The script `datasets/n2c2_datasets/n2c2_datasets.py` organizes notes in a `DatasetDict` object, with keys "train|test" and values `Dataset` objects with features "sentence", "document", "challenge".
+The script `datasets/n2c2_datasets/n2c2_datasets.py` organizes notes in a `DatasetDict` object, with keys "train|test" and values `Dataset`.
+Available configurations are:

+- _language_model_ where objects have features "sentence", "document", "challenge" and input datasets are found in `datasets/n2c2_datasets`;
+- _smoking_challenge_ where objects have features "note", "id", "label" and input datasets are found in folder `datasets/2006_smoking_status`;

 The script was tested running the following command in the project folder (root of the `datasets` folder):

 #### Step 1